 I lived in university accommodation which was really fabulous.
 Student accommodation provided by the University is really good.
 I met friends from different countries and we shared our cultures, food and had lots of fun.
 Milind Joshi

 Study Abroad and Erasmus students can apply for a single semester contract or a full year contract.
-The contract dates for 2021-22 are to be confirmed.
-As a guide, the contract dates for 2020-21 are listed below:
+The contract dates for 2022-23 are listed below: